lukereding/book_notes/models_for/thinking.md

 ### commit to and revise your mental models

+The only way to learn about how the world works is to

+- form a hypothesis
+- observe the world
-The only way to learn about how the world works is to (a) form a hypothesis, (b) observe, (c) when something violates your hypothesis, it means your model is wrong and needs updating, so (d) update it and continue the process.
+- when something violates your hypothesis, it means your model is wrong and needs updating, so
+- update it and continue the process

 Another way of thinking about this is to identify gaps between what happens in the world and what you think should have happened.

 The difficulty in applying this idea lies in its implicit requirement to interpret the world without bias.
 It is easy to see the world in a way you want to see it.
 You have to change your thinking from wanting to be right and internally consistent to having a true interest in understanding how the world works.